NimbusAPI/nimbusapi.github.io/_posts/2014-03-09-Sending-a-Command-on-the-Bus.md

 ##Delayed Sending

 A handy tool we have is to delay the sending of a command until a later time.
-If we know we need to trigger actions at a certain time we can send a delayed command rather than having to build a storage and timing infrastructure in our app.
+If we know we need to trigger actions at a certain time we can send a delayed command rather than having to build storage and timing infrastructure in our app.

-To do this we have a couple of methods on our bus.
-SendAt() and SendAfter().
+To do this we have a couple of methods on our bus: SendAt() and SendAfter().
 SendAt takes a DateTimeOffset to specify a specific time and SendAfter takes a TimeSpan to specify a time from now.